FAQ

 Study

-In pre-enrolment, you make a preliminary choice of your study plan for the following academic year.
+In pre-enrollment, you make a preliminary choice of your study plan for the following academic year.
 Organization of pre-enrolment is stipulated by the Rector.
 The exact organization of pre-enrolment is stipulated by the Dean of the given faculty in accordance with individual principles and the UWB academic calendar.
 The pre-enrolment is online.

 How many credits do I need to advance to the next year?

-What is the difference between A, B and C subjects?
+What is the difference between A, B, and C subjects?

 B = compulsory elective courses.
-You can choose them yourself from the offer of subjects at your faculty.
+You can choose from the offer of subjects at your faculty.
 The study plan will determine the number of credits for subjects B or the number of subjects B that you must complete.

 How Registration Pass works?